mikehulluk/mhblue/source/_posts/2013-06-03-project-plans.markdown

 One of the main aims of this project is to explore the issues surrounding how simulations of nervous systems, composed of interconnected neurons, can be solved efficiently on electronic hardware.

-To begin this project, I will start by: j
+To begin this project, I will start by:

 1. Spending a few hours sitting down with the collaborators in the group working on the FPGAs, in order to understand the toolchain and how code is uploaded and run on the chips.